hessam-kk/OCR-Wrapper/README.md

 ## Notes

 - Model is cached locally after first download (~1.3GB)
-- 300 DPI is default for PDF rendering; lower for faster processing
+- 150 DPI is default for PDF rendering; raise for better accuracy, lower for speed
-- On CPU, expect ~4 min/page; on GPU (P100/T4), ~10-30s/page
+- On MX150, expect minutes/page; on a proper GPU, ~10-30s/page
 - `torch.cuda.empty_cache()` runs every 10 pages for low-VRAM GPUs